telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-add-manually-report-viewer-to-a-windows-forms'-.net-framework-project.md

 ---
-title: Manually adding the WinForms Report Viewer to a Windows Forms .NET Framework project
+title: Configuring Manually in .NET Framework
 page_title: Manually adding the Windows Forms Report Viewer control to a Windows Forms .NET Framework project
 description: "Learn how to add the Windows Forms Report Viewer control to a Windows Forms .NET Framework project manually, using the provided steps and sample code snippets.
 Do it either through the designer or programmatically."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-add-manually-report-viewer-to-a-windows-forms'-.net-framework-project